 All About Vinyl Windows

-Vinyl is the most commonly installed window frame on homes today.
-They are composed of PVC or polyvinyl chloride.
-The material is mixed with a range of chemicals and pigments to allow it to stand up to direct sunlight and to give it the color you choose.
+Vinyl is the most common type of window frame installed on homes today.
+Vinyl windows are composed of PVC or polyvinyl chloride.
+The material is mixed with a range of chemicals and pigments, which give it the color of your choice and also allow it to stand up to direct sunlight.
 After being mixed, it’s extruded into the proper shape needed to construct the window.

 The Benefits of Vinyl Windows